YYSU/BeautyCrawler/README.md

 # PTT - Beauty 版 Crawler

 ## Beauty 版 Crawler
-BeautyCrawler is a Crawler to download the images of PTT Beauty(Python).
+BeautyCrawler is a Crawler to download the images of PTT Beauty(or any other board).
+(This program is written in python.)

 ## Prerequisite
 - Python